Technical University of Denmark: DTU Engineering Technology

-The main entrance to DTU Diplom.
+The main entrance to DTU Engineering Technology.

 DTU Engineering Technology is the university's graduate engineering department (Danish: Center for Diplomingeniøruddannelse).
-Its facilities are located in Ballerup across 42.000 m^{2} of space designed by PLH Architects.
+Its facilities are located in Ballerup across 42.000 m2 of space designed by PLH Architects.

 The institution was first established in 1881, as an independent university college known as Copenhagen University College of Engineering (Danish: Ingeniørhøjskolen i København).
 The University College of Engineering merged with DTU in 2013, at which point it became the school's graduate engineering department.

 DTU Space

 The National Space Institute at the Technical University of Denmark, also known as DTU Space (Institut for Rumforskning og Rumteknologi), is a Danish sector research institute within DTU.
 The institute conducts research in astrophysics, Solar System physics, geodesy, and space technology in collaboration with the Niels Bohr Institute for Astronomy, Geophysics and Physics.
 The institute currently leads Swarm, a project to investigate the properties of the Earth's magnetic field.

 The institute was first established in 2005 as the Danish National Space Center through the merger of the Danish Space Research Institute and the geodesy part of the National Survey and Cadastre of Denmark.
 In 2008, the National Space Center was integrated into DTU, becoming DTU Space.
 It has a staff of 169, including researchers, engineers, and technicians.